Learning Sets with Separating Kernels: Error Analysis: Convergence and Stability

-As already remarked above, uniform convergence of $F_n$ to $F_\rho$ on compact subsets {\em does not} imply convergence of the level sets of $F_n$ to the corresponding level sets of $F_\rho$ in any sense (as, for example, with respect to the Hausdorff distance among compact subsets).
-For this reason we are led to introduce a family of threshold parameters $(\tau_n)_{n\geq 1}$ and define the estimator $X_n$ of the set $X_\rho$ as in \eqref{set_est}.
-The following result shows that for a suitable choice of the sequence $(\tau_n)_{n\geq 1}$ the Hausdorff distance between $X_n\cap C$ and $X_\rho\cap C$ goes to zero for all compact subsets $C$.
-Here we recall that the Hausdorff distance between two subsets $A,B\subset X$ is
+{ As already remarked above, uniform convergence of $F_n$ to $F_\rho$ on compact subsets {\em does not} imply convergence of the level sets of $F_n$ to the corresponding level sets of $F_\rho$ in any sense (as, for example, with respect to the Hausdorff distance among compact subsets).
+For this reason, we introduce a family of threshold parameters $(\tau_n)_{n\geq 1}$ and define the estimator $X_n$ of the set $X_\rho$ as in \eqref{set_est}.